OfficeDev/teams-toolkit/packages/vscode-extension/README.md

 - Ensure you've installed the Microsoft Teams Toolkit for Visual Studio Code
 - Select the Teams Toolkit icon in the Visual Studio Code sidebar.
 - Select `Create a new Teams app` button and at next prompt to also select `Create a new Teams app`.
-- Ensure that Tab is selected as the capability that you want to build in your app.
+- Selected the [capability](https://aka.ms/teamsfx-capabilities-overview) that you want to build in your app.
 Select OK.
 - Select JavaScript as the programming language.
 - Choose a location where your new application will be created in a new folder.
 - Type a name for your project and hit Enter.